-Our audit committee consists of Mses.
-Richardson and Smith and Mr. Sheehan, with Ms. Richardson serving as chair.
-Upon the recommendation of our nominating and corporate governance committee, the Board of Directors has appointed Mark Davis to the audit committee effective immediately following his election to the Board of Directors at the Annual Meeting.
-We believe that each of our audit committee members and Mr. Davis meet the requirements for financial literacy under the current requirements of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), the NYSE listing standards and SEC rules and regulations.
-In addition, our Board of Directors has determined that each of Ms. Richardson and Messrs.
+Our audit committee consists of Messrs.
+Davis and Sheehan and Ms. Smith, with Mr. Davis serving as chair.
+Ms. Richardson served as chair of the audit committee until her resignation effective January 31, 2025.
+Following review by our nominating and corporate governance committee, on June 12, 2024, Mr. Davis joined the audit committee, and effective January 31, 2025 following Ms. Richardson's resignation, Mr. Davis was appointed chair of the audit committee.
+We believe that each of our audit committee members meets the requirements for financial literacy under the current requirements of the Sarbanes-Oxley Act of 2002 (the "Sarbanes-Oxley Act"), the NYSE listing standards and SEC rules and regulations.
+In addition, our Board of Directors has determined that each of Messrs.
 Davis and Sheehan is an audit committee financial expert within the meaning of SEC regulations.
 We have made these determinations based on information received by our Board of Directors, including questionnaires provided by the members of our audit committee.